 Most common Python extension modules are included.
-Extension modules like ssl (links against OpenSSL) and zlib are not included.
+Extension modules like \ssl (links against OpenSSL) and zlib are not included.

-no-copyleft Return only extension modules that do not link against copyleft licensed libraries.
+no-gpl Return only extension modules that do not link against GPL licensed libraries.

 Not all Python distributions may annotate license info for all extensions or the libraries they link against.
-If license info is missing, the extension is not included because it could be copyleft licensed.
-Similarly, the mechanism for determining whether a license is copyleft is based on the SPDX license annotations, which could be wrong or out of date.
+If license info is missing, the extension is not included because it could be GPL licensed.
+Similarly, the mechanism for determining whether a license is GPL is based on an explicit list of non-GPL licenses.
+This ensures new GPL licenses don't slip through.